 What is Addiction?

-Depending on the addiction, treatment can be inpatient or outpatient.
-The types of therapy available are groups, counseling, sponsors, and medication.
-Addicts can receive help with cravings, triggers, and withdrawal symptoms.
-For some, withdrawal symptoms can be life-threatening and will require inpatient medical attention.
-There are medications available (i.e., methadone) to help with physical withdrawal from certain drugs (i.e., opioids).5 Some complementary and alternative medicine (CAM) treatment options can also assist with withdrawal and addictions, such as yoga, mindfulness exercises, and vitamin B1 (thiamine).
+Depending on the nature of the addiction, treatment can be inpatient or outpatient.
+The types of therapy available are those which are done in groups, counseling, sponsors, and medication.
+Addicts can receive help with managing and overcoming their cravings, triggers, and withdrawal symptoms.
+For some, withdrawal symptoms can actually be life-threatening if the withdrawal process is handled improperly.
+These patients will require inpatient medical attention.
+There are medications available, such as methadone, to help with physical withdrawal from certain drugs, including the likes of opioids.6 Some complementary and alternative medicine (CAM) treatment options can also assist with withdrawal and addictions, such as yoga, mindfulness exercises, and vitamin B1 (thiamine).

 Patients need safe and healthy ways to redirect their dangerous compulsions without unintentionally becoming addicted to a new coping mechanism.
 Outside help from trained professionals and a positive influence from friends and family could contribute to a patient’s recovery.7

 1, 2 http://www.medicalnewstoday.com/info/addiction/